stolostron/rhacm-docs/_pages/images_guide.md

 Submit a [Technical Diagram Request Form](https://docs.google.com/forms/d/e/1FAIpQLSdF8V0n3E-aAfRen8vZchXCxwA0iDTd0QYyASnutznfGLATvA/viewform) for a diagram.

 Based on the form, expect to receive confirmation of your request within 1-2 days.
 Otherwise, allow about 4 days for a single diagram.
 If you submit a few, it will likely take more time.
-Review the artwork and provide comments (usually through email.
-They can also work with an SME, when needed.
+Review the artwork and provide comments (usually through email).
+They can also work with a SME, when needed.
 When they complete your artwork, the design team will send you a final copy of the diagram in PNG format for you to add to our *images* folder.

 The design team will keep the source file so they can use it for any updates.